scikit-hep/scikit-hep.github.io/pages/developers/packaging.md

       instead (and `pip install build`).

 [^2]: Actually, Flit produces a backward-compatible `setup.py` by default when
       making an SDist - it's only "missing" from the GitHub repository.
+This default behavior is changing, though, as there's much less reason today to have a legacy `setup.py`.

 [Flit]:  https://flit.readthedocs.io
 [Poetry]: https://python-poetry.org